 Hartman Center News

-Post contributed by Richard Collier, Technical Services Archivist for the John W. Hartman Center for Sales, Advertising & Marketing History
+Post contributed by Jacqueline Reid Wachholz, Director, John W. Hartman Center for Sales, Advertising, and Marketing History

 The post Rubenstein Library Test Kitchen: Goblin Sandwiches (1946) appeared first on The Devil's Tale.